Equine Metabolic Syndrome in Horses: Cause, Symptoms and Treatment

 Which Mineral Feed for EMS Horses?

-Tip: Ask your vet or nutritionist for a trace mineral analysis if your horse shows signs of deficiency or sluggish weight loss.
+💬 Pro tip: Ask your vet for a mineral analysis if your horse shows persistent metabolic symptoms despite dietary control.

 Foods to Avoid if Your Horse Has EMS